TriValleyCoderDojo/Minecraft-Jar-Hacks/README.md

 - Restart the server and try it out

-## Make a Shovel (any of them) throw WitherSkulls with right clicked
+## Make a Shovel (any of them) throw WitherSkulls when right clicked

 - Stop the currently running server
 - Open the net.minecraft.item.ItemSpade class